by Chris Johnson

 As a coachee, you should listen to feedback from people that can inform your choice of goals, and you should choose your goals.

 Consider Roger Federer and Rafa Nadal.
-Exceptional tennis players whom, at the time of writing have won 39 tennis grand slams between them.
+Exceptional tennis players whom, at the time of writing have won 40 tennis grand slams between them (20 each).
 They have achieved similar results and yet their styles, or how they play the game, differ markedly.
 One is elegant, balanced and displays an extreme economy of effort: the other smashes opponents into submission by dishing out brutal passing shots and endlessly chasing down seemingly lost points.
 Telling one to play like the other would not help either get the most of their individual strengths.

-That is a great example of what coaches want for their clients.
+That is a great expression of what a coach wants for you, or their client.
 Whilst certain competencies may need to be brought up to a minimum level for a role, the primary focus is on amplifying strength.
-Focusing on strengths creates fulfilment and engagement, both of which can contribute to a better personal life and increased company performance.
+Focusing on strengths creates fulfilment and engagement, both of which contribute to increased company performance and a better personal life.

-Unfortunately, the natural tendency is often to gravitate towards weaker areas.
+Unfortunately, the natural tendency is to gravitate towards developing areas of weakness.
 Give someone a list of feedback from their colleagues and most people will focus on the single growth area before the 10 strength areas.
 When we help companies develop their strategic approach the same thing occurs.
 People are naturally drawn to addressing low performing areas and you should still consider ‘dialling up’ what you are good at.
-Coaches help keep a healthy balance on the good stuff and how to step into the best you.
+Coaches help keep a healthy balance on the good stuff and how to unleash the best you.

 We started the blog with the question ‘I have been offered a coach.
 Is there something wrong with me?’
 So what if we turned that around?

 Michelle Poler speaks regularly about facing your fears and how to approach them.
 Google her, she is incredibly inspirational.
 On a podcast recently she spoke about that little voice in our head that when we are about to embrace change asks ‘what’s the worst that could happen here?’
-The problem is this can create a slick self-justification not to act.
+The problem is we often create a slick self-justification not to act.
 It will probably sound really good too (after all, it is you talking to you!
 Surreal I know.).
-She simply encouraged people to ask:
+She simply encourages you to ask:

 ‘What is the best that could happen?’